Suppression of singularities of solutions of the Euler-Poisson system with density-dependent damping: Arbitrary initial data

 \section{Arbitrary initial data}

 \begin{theorem} Let $f(n)\in {\mathcal A}({\mathbb R}_+) $ be a nonnegative function satisfying conditions

-and \eqref{as_cond}, $\nu(n) = \epsilon f (n)$, $\epsilon =\rm const >0$.
-Under the assumption that the formation of singularity is associated with a gradient catastrophe (unboundedness of the first derivatives), the problem \eqref{2}, \eqref{CD} admits a global in time classical ($C^1$-smooth) solution.
-Otherwise, one can find the data such that the derivatives of solution blow up in a finite time.
-Moreover, the solution $(V,E)$ itself remains bounded for all nonnegative $f(n)$. \end{theorem}
+and \eqref{as_cond}.
+If $\nu(n) = \epsilon f (n)$, $\epsilon =\rm const >0$, then problem \eqref{2}, \eqref{CD} admits a global in time classical ($C^1$-smooth) solution for any choice of the data.
+Otherwise, one can find the data such that the derivatives of solution blow up in a finite time. \end{theorem}

 \proof We denote $q=V_x$, $s=E_x$, $\xi=V_{xx}$, $\sigma=E_{xx}$ and differentiate \eqref{2} with respect to $x$.
 Since $n=1-s>0$, then it makes sense to consider only the half-plane $s<1$.
 Along every characteristic line $x(t)$, starting from point $x_0\in\mathbb R$ we get system